insideout/ai/_posts/_archive/2020-01-28-the-10-coolest-silliest-and-most-borderline-insulting-tv-pilots-of-2020.md

 ---
 category: news
 title: "The 10 Coolest, Silliest, and Most Borderline Insulting TV Pilots of 2020"
-excerpt: "There are plenty of theories about how her time with Hannibal impacted her, including one that insists she was being mind-controlled to ... starring Karl Urban about robot cops that was pretty ..."
+excerpt: "There are plenty of theories about how her time with Hannibal impacted her, including one that insists she was being mind-controlled to become a government assassin ... better known as that show starring Karl Urban about robot cops that was pretty good except when it was awful.
+This could end up being something interesting, or it could turn ..."
 publishedDateTime: 2020-01-28T17:24:00Z
 webUrl: "https://io9.gizmodo.com/the-10-coolest-silliest-and-most-borderline-insulting-1841305564"
 ampWebUrl: "https://io9.gizmodo.com/the-10-coolest-silliest-and-most-borderline-insulting-1841305564/amp"